foxypool/foxy-farmer/README.md

 For specific tags see [this list](https://github.com/foxypool/foxy-farmer/pkgs/container/foxy-farmer).
 A [docker-compose.yaml](https://github.com/foxypool/foxy-farmer/blob/main/docker-compose.yaml) example is available as well, to get started.

 Currently, this requires you to have a working `foxy-farmer.yaml` already available to mount into the container.
+See this [example configuration](https://docs.foxypool.io/proof-of-spacetime/foxy-farmer/configuration/#example-configuration) for reference.

 ## Are my keys safe?